mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf2167-exception.md

 ---
 title: CPF2167Exception class
+description: The exception that is thrown when Library {0} on library list and cannot be deleted.

 ---

 The exception that is thrown when Library {0} on library list and cannot be deleted.